DownloadNewsSourceForge.netForumContact

 [JVAPTools]

-Everybody interested in Java VST development should also definitely take a look at the [JVAPTools] Project.
-It provides a library and examples for rapid vst-audio-plugin development with Java, based on jVSTwRapper.
+JVAPTools is a library and examples for rapid vst-audio-plugin development with Java, based on jVSTwRapper.

 The very nice [ScriptEffect] Plug-in (also Java VST) that is part of this package allows you to use a scripting language to prototype audio algorithms.
 Download it from [here]